-This report represents an interim analysis of the work carried out to date to assess the feasibility of the alternative and to provide the City of Bellevue with early information to determine the viability of the alternative.
+This report represents the final deliverable of the study.
+It presents an analysis of the work carried out to date to assess the feasibility of the alternative and to provide the City of Bellevue with early information to determine the viability of the alternative.
 The report summarizes the work completed to date.
 In particular, it presents the following information:

+- A summary of the development of the alignment

+- A summary of the planning of the A-2 Station

+- A summary of the findings of early screening:

+- Cost estimate

+- Ridership

-- A summary of the development of the alignment - A summary of the planning of the A-2 Station - A summary of the findings of early screening: - Cost estimate - Ridership - Environmental impacts - Property and RoW impacts - Noise impacts - Transportation and traffic impacts at the station location - The finding of the study of options in the BNSF corridor - Overview of stakeholder and public involvement in the study
+- Environmental impacts

+- Property and RoW impacts

+- Noise impacts

+- Transportation and traffic impacts at the station location

+- The finding of the study of options in the BNSF corridor - Overview of stakeholder and public involvement in the study